 June 6, 2024

-Several years ago, the McCord Stewart Museum acquired the archives of five pioneers of graphic design who left their mark on Montreal’s visual identity in the latter half of the 20th century: Rolf P. Harder, Georges Huel, Roger Lafortune, Gilles Robert and Réal Séguin, all honorary members of the Société des designers graphiques du Québec (SDGQ).
+Several years ago, the McCord Stewart Museum acquired, through Mrs. Carina Marinelli, responsible for honorary members and archives at the Société des designers graphiques du Québec (SDGQ), the archives of five pioneers of graphic design who left their mark on Montreal’s visual identity in the latter half of the 20th century: Rolf P. Harder, Georges Huel, Roger Lafortune, Gilles Robert and Réal Séguin.
 These five fonds, which were processed with the help of a grant from the BAnQ, may now be consulted in the Museum’s Archives and Documentation Centre.
 To commemorate the occasion, we asked graphic designer Bryan-K. Lamonde to look through one of them.

 See the Rolf Harder Fonds